 How to help at home

-There are plenty of simple and effective ways you can help your child with reading in Year 2.
-Here are our top tips:
+There are lots of ways you can help your child with reading in Year 2/Primary 3.

-While your child will learn about how language works from speaking and listening, the type of language we use in writing is often different from that in speech.
-Reading regularly to your child, especially books that they cannot yet read on their own yet, is a great way of improving their understanding of language.
+Carry on reading to your child every day.
+Although your child will learn a lot about how language works from speaking and listening, the type of language we use in writing is often different from that in speech.
+Reading regularly to your child, especially books that they cannot yet read on their own yet, is therefore a great way of improving their vocabulary and their understanding of language.

-Talking about books is also a really useful habit to get into.
-Talk about the characters and what happens in a story, or what specific bit of information was most useful, but also get them to give you their opinions too.
-Let them tell you if (and why) they don’t like a book.
-Part of growing as a reader is learning that it’s okay not to like some books or to prefer reading on-screen sometimes!
+Talking about books you are reading together is great for their comprehension skills.
+Talk about the characters and what happens in a story, or what specific bit of information was most useful.
+Ask your child for their opinions too – let them tell you if (and why) they don’t like a book.
+Part of growing as a reader is learning that it’s okay not to like books sometimes!